MCUdude/MegaCoreX/README.md

 `kHz` values of 1 (default), 4, 8, 16, 32 and 64 are supported.
 Note that these values are very approximate.
 A best effort within the constraints of the hardware will be made to match the request.

+Note also that tone() will use TCB1 so the corresponding PWM output is not available if it is used.

 ## How to install
 #### Boards Manager Installation
 *Not yet implemented*